 There are many opportunities in Vermont for licensed SLPs:

-- Many newly licensed SLPs secure fulltime employment with the employer through which they completed their clinical fellowship.
+- Many newly licensed SLPs secure full-time employment with the employer through which they completed their clinical fellowship.
 This is a great option for maintaining continuity with patients.

 - If you want to look through new job listings, you can start with the list of state and national resources for SLPs available through the Vermont Speech-Language-Hearing Association.
 This list includes professional resources across the state, including jobs in the public and private sectors.